root-project/root/README/ReleaseNotes/v624/index.md

 ## RooFit Libraries

+### Unbiased binned fits
+When RooFit performs binned fits, it takes the probability density at the bin centre as a proxy for the probability in the bin.
+This can lead to a bias.
+To alleviate this, the new class [RooBinSamplingPdf](https://root.cern/doc/v624/classRooBinSamplingPdf.html) has been added to RooFit.

 ### Improved recovery from invalid parameters
 When a function in RooFit is undefined (Poisson with negative mean, PDF with negative values, etc), RooFit can now pass information about the